ewerd/ECE_411_Team2_EpicDiceRoller/Product Design Specification/Product_Design_Specification.md

 ## Design Specification

--Will use an ATmega328P
+- Will use an ATmega328P

--Will use an Arduino bootloader
+- Will use an Arduino bootloader

--Will be programmed from the Arduino IDE via ICSP
+- Will be programmed from the Arduino IDE via ICSP

--Will use a 4 digit 7 segment display or a 2x16 LCD
+- Will use a 4 digit 7 segment display or a 2x16 LCD

--If an LCD is used, it will utilize a serial protocol to communicate in order to conserve GPIO pins on the CPU
+- If an LCD is used, it will utilize a serial protocol to communicate in order to conserve GPIO pins on the CPU

--Will use no more than four pushbuttons for user input
+- Will use no more than four pushbuttons for user input

--Will use a rotary switch for user input
+- Will use a rotary switch for user input

--May use one or two tilt switches for user input to detect shaking
+- May use one or two tilt switches for user input to detect shaking

--Power selectively drawn from ICSP Vcc (primary) and a 9VDC battery (alternate)
+- Power selectively drawn from ICSP Vcc (primary) and a 9VDC battery (alternate)

--Battery will have a voltage regulator to pull input voltage down to 5V
+- Battery will have a voltage regulator to pull input voltage down to 5V

--Will have an on/off switch to secure power to the device and disconnect the battery to preserve power.
+- Will have an on/off switch to secure power to the device and disconnect the battery to preserve power.

--Will not reverse power the ICSP Vcc pin
+- Will not reverse power the ICSP Vcc pin